prad123/traffic-sign-classifier/README.md

 #### 1. Provide a basic summary of the data set.
 In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

-I used the pandas library to calculate summary statistics of the traffic signs data set:
+I used the python functions and numpy to calculate summary statistics of the traffic signs data set:

 * The size of training set is 34799